Sekers/SKYAPI/README.md

 ## Overview

-PowerShell Module for the Blackbaud SKY API.
+PowerShell Module for the [Blackbaud SKY API](https://developer.blackbaud.com/skyapi/).

 ---

 ## What's New

+See [CHANGELOG.md](./CHANGELOG.md) for information on the latest updates, as well as past releases.

 ---

 ## Current API Support

+At present, this module is focused on retrieving information from the Blackbaud SKY API [School API](https://developer.blackbaud.com/skyapi/apis/school).
+However, this module has been built so that other SKY API endpoints can easily be added in.

+Future releases will add support for data creation, updates, and deletions.

+See the [SKYAPI Wiki](https://github.com/Sekers/SKYAPI/wiki#api-endpoints) for a list of the endpoints currently supported.

 ---

 ## Documentation

-The SKYAPI module documentation is hosted in the [GitHub Wiki].
-Examples included in the Sample Usage Scripts folder.
+The SKYAPI module documentation is hosted in the [GitHub Wiki](https://github.com/Sekers/SKYAPI/wiki).
+Examples are included in the [Sample Usage Scripts folder](./Sample_Usage_Scripts).

 ---

 ## Developing and Contributing

+Contact us on the [GrimAdmin.com SKYAPI PowerShell Module Forum](https://www.grimadmin.com/forum/index.php?forum=7).